 THE CITY OF TEN THOUSAND BUDDHAS

-When we first moved to Mendocino County, on the north coast of California, I was employed as the director of a the Mendocino Art Center.
-During one of my forays inland to the county seat of Ukiah to get supplies for an art reception, I took a wrong turn — which led straight into Talmage, a tiny suburb of the city.
+When we first moved to Mendocino County on the north coast of California I worked as the director of a the Mendocino Art Center.
+During one of my forays inland to the county seat of Ukiah to get supplies for an art reception I took a wrong turn — which led straight into Talmage, a tiny suburb of the city.
 The road ended at an auspicious arc of a gate that loudly proclaimed “City of Ten Thousand Buddhas.”

 Sensing that fate was somehow at work I drove right on through the gate and parked in front of what appeared to be the office.
 I walked inside and asked the young Chinese fellow behind the counter if there was a schedule for zazen (meditation).
-He didn’t speak English, and I don’t know a word of Chinese, but after some pantomime he suddenly grasped what I was referring to and excitedly pointed down a street and almost shouted “Tathagata,” several times.
+He didn’t speak English, and I don’t know a word of Chinese, but after some pantomime he suddenly grasped what I was referring to and excitedly pointed down a street and almost shouted “Tathagata, Tathagata.”

 The narrow streets were all marked by faux street signs with names like “Proper Work Avenue” and “Wisdom Way.”
-I finally found “Tathagata Boulevard,” which led to “Tathagata Hall,” an unpainted, weathered, stucco building with protruding roof tiles that gave it an oriental character.
+I finally found “Tathagata Boulevard,” which led to “Tathagata Hall,” an old, weathered, unpainted grey stucco building with protruding roof tiles that gave it an oriental character.

-It was a grey, winter day and the leafless trees and stark, bare courtyard, created a mood that was strangely beautiful and silent.
+It was an overcast winter day and the leafless trees and stark bare courtyard created a mood that was strangely beautiful and silent.
 I imagined I was a traveling monk who had just arrived at an ancient Chinese monastery.

-When no one answered my tentative knock on the door, I opened it and walked slowly down a long musty corridor lined with empty cells behind steel bars.
-I was to learn that the solitary cells had formally housed deranged mass-murderers and the most dangerous of the state’s criminally insane.
-Without much remodeling, the tiny cells were now home to severely ascetic Buddhist monks of the Chinese “Chan” tradition.
+When no one answered my tentative knock on the door I opened it and walked slowly down a long musty corridor lined with empty cells behind steel bars, which I would learn had formally housed deranged mass-murderers and the most dangerous of the state’s criminally insane.
+Without much remodeling the tiny solitary cells had become home to severely ascetic Buddhist monks of the Chinese “Chan” tradition.

-Finally I stumbled into the meditation hall, a long, narrow room with an extremely high ceiling and skylights from which rays of light drifted down.
-Meditating monks lined both sides of the room facing one another across a wooden floor.
-They were all Chinese except for one Caucasian, who came to my rescue and escorted me to a sitting cushion near the door.
+Finally I stumbled into the meditation hall, a long narrow room with an extremely high ceiling and skylights from which rays of light drifted down.
+Meditating monks lined both sides of the room facing one another across a wooden floor — all of them were Chinese except for one Caucasian, who came to my rescue and escorted me to a sitting cushion near the door.

 There was no bowing, chanting or other ritual in the meditation hall that afternoon.
 Between silent sittings we walked at a brisk pace around the room several times.
 For awhile a slender old monk in faded robes stood on a platform at the front of the room and gave a solemn talk in Chinese.
-Since I couldn’t understand what he was saying, I concentrated on what he was communicating nonverbally — an exercise that I found most interesting.
+Since I couldn’t understand what he was saying, I concentrated on his non-verbal communication — an exercise I find most interesting.

 When it began to get dark I felt duty calling me to finish my errands for the Art Center.
-After bowing to my motionless and unresponsive hosts, I exited and slowly walked back to my car, savoring the moment.
-I planned on returning to attend all of their next retreat the following year, during the holidays in December and January, but I never did.
+After bowing to my motionless and unresponsive hosts I slowly walked back to my car, savoring the moment and the lingering, euphoric calm engendered by repeated periods of zazen.
+I resolved to return the following year and attend all of their next annual retreat, during the holidays in December and January, but I never did.